Suburbzero/suburbzeroact.github.io/content/homepage/forum.md

 {{< column >}}
 Suburb Zero is coming to the Australian Capital Territory! <br><br>

-At the launch on Friday 21st April, Senator David Pocock and Saul Griffith, inventor and author, to discussed how to help Canberrans electrify their households, saving money and the climate.
+At the launch on Friday 21st April, Senator David Pocock and Saul Griffith, inventor and author,  discussed how to help Canberrans electrify their households, save money and the climate.

 {{< /column >}}